trufnetwork/node/docs/node-upgrade-guide.md

 ### Creating your own fork

-If you want to create your own fork (as opposed to recovering from another node's network fork), you can follow the [Offline migrations guide](https://docs.kwil.com/docs/node/migrations/offline-migrations) to create a new genesis file and a snapshot of the database.
+If you want to create your own fork (as opposed to recovering from another node's network fork), you can follow the [Offline migrations guide](https://docs.kwil.com/docs/node/migrations/offline-migrations) until **step 2** to create a new genesis file and a snapshot of the database.

+After you create the new genesis file, beware that the content still points to the old network configuration, please open the generated genesis file and confirm about:
+1. `db_owner`: admin address

+- Testnet example: `0x7E5F4552091A69125d5DfCb7b8C2659029395Bdf`
+- Corresponding test key: `0000…001`

+2. `validators`: every entry’s `pubkey` and `type` must match the validator nodes you will run, either the validator will tell you the details or for a single-validator test network you can reuse your own key.

+3. `leader`: choose which validator starts as leader.
+In a single-validator setup this is the same key as in step 2.

 Then you'll be able to follow the [Resetting Your Node Instance](node-operator-guide.md#resetting-your-node-instance) procedure to reset your node and sync with the new genesis file and database snapshot.
 It's important to also update the `config.toml` file to point to the new snapshot by updating the `genesis_state` parameter.

+note:
+- You can use this command to see your node address and keys, `kwild key info -o ./new-node-config/nodekey.json`
+- Please be careful about the directory you use for new network / fork, don't use the old directory / content or you will generate the wrong data / encounter errors.

 ### Network Fork Recovery